gsousa7/learning-terraform/mtc-terraform/section2.md

 `terraform init` initializes a working directory containing Terraform configuration files.
 It will automatically find, download and install the necessary providers plugins declared in the `*.tf` file

 ## Terraform Depency Lock <a name="tfdep"></a>
-Terraform locked file (`.terraform.lock.hcl`) allows to ensure that everyone who downloads the code from a source control (github) always has the same provider version
+Terraform locked file (`.terraform.lock.hcl`) allows to ensure that everyone who downloads the code from a source control (github, gitlab, etc.) always has the same provider version
 ```
  terraform {
   required_providers {